 The status of the Percona server will be marked as “down” in HAProxy after you enable the proxy_protocol_networks statement on the Percona server, provided you didn’t manually disable it during transmission (and are following this guide in order and haven’t added send-proxy yet).
 This problem occurs because Percona now requires the Proxy protocol but HAProxy isn’t yet sending it.
 You’ll fix this in the next step.
 Health checks will mark the node as down until send-proxy is added (and regular connections through it will encounter the same error).

-Append the following bolded argument to the server line (of the Percona server) in the backend section of the HAProxy configuration:
+send-proxy to the server line (of the Percona server) in the backend section of the HAProxy configuration:

 server percona_server 192.168.122.185:3306 check send-proxy